trinitylake-io/trinitylake/docs/format/key-encoding.md

 ### Encoded Object Name

-When used in an object ID key, the object name is right-padded with space up to the maximum size (excluding the initial byte).
+When used in an object key, the object name is right-padded with space up to the maximum size (excluding the initial byte).
+The maximum size of each object is defined in the [Lakehouse definition file](./lakehouse.md).

 For example, a namespace `default` under Lakehouse definition `namespace_name_max_size_bytes=8` will have an encoded object name`[space]default[space]`.

 ### Encoded Object Definition Schema ID